germainejuan/germainejuan.github.io/projects/project-1.md

 For this project, I was the actress for a main character, Marah, who is the villain of the story.

+This project was filmed in Kalihi and UH Mānoa.

 You can watch the trailer [here](https://vimeo.com/336738185).
 You can watch the film on [Youtube](https://www.youtube.com/watch?v=i8l8QsLf7cc).